 Increased awareness of ‘greenwashing’, where organisations give the impression products or business processes are more environmentally friendly than they really are, has led to consumers demanding full transparency.

 The Equality Act 2010 brought about changes and placed further legal obligations on businesses to not discriminate against those with certain protected characteristics.
 But it’s social change that has really brought this topic to the forefront of people’s awareness in more recent times.
 For example, the Black Lives Matter movement has highlighted just how much work there is still to do in addressing racial injustice and inequality which is still so prevalent today.

 Tackling gender inequality is another area that businesses are incorporating into their CSR strategy, not just within their own businesses, but their supply chain and the wider world.

 It’s a given that businesses should be inclusive and ensure they comply with the law.
-It’s now about what real and tangible actions businesses take, and not just as a short-term response and most definitely not as a PR exercise.
+This is about what real and tangible actions businesses take above and beyond their mandatory requirement, and not just as a short-term response and most definitely not as a PR exercise.

 SHOP LOCAL AND SUPPORT SMALL BUSINESSES

 The pandemic and subsequent restrictions have been devastating for many small and independent businesses, particularly those in the retail and hospitality sectors.